finite-galaxy/finite-galaxy/readme.md

 * The direction and vision is not always clear.
 * Support for plug-ins is rather limited.

-In short, I consider it a better use of a time to work on a project where I can incorporate most of my ideas, where I can remove things I dislike, and where I can contribute whenever I like, without having to wait weeks or months for a review or wasting my time on something that won't be included.
+In short, I consider it a better use of time to work on a project where I can incorporate most of my ideas, where I can remove things I dislike, and where I can contribute whenever I like, without having to wait weeks or months for a review or wasting my time on something that won't be included.

 Finite Galaxy is very much a work in progress.
 Nevertheless, it can be compiled and played without errors.
 Feel free to try it out yourself!